Updated: May 12

 Write down what the end game is and keep it for when you lose your motivation

-When you feel like you don’t want to work on that goal, pull out your end game inspiration and remember that excited feeling.
+When you feel like you don’t want to work on that goal, pull out your end game inspiration, and remember that excited feeling.

 These tips are going to help you conquer your goals!
 The rest is up to you.
-Don’t let you down!
+Don’t let yourself down!
 If you need some extra guidance on setting your goals, you can subscribe and download my workbook here!

 What are your current goals?
 Have any tips of your own?
-Tell me all about it, in the comments below.
+Tell me all about it in the comments below.